Majid-Chaudhary/sqlsrv_pgsql_no_downrime/README.md

 # sqlsrv_pgsql_no_downtime
-Zero / near zero downtime migration from Ms-SQL Server to Postgresql.
+Zero / near zero downtime migration from Ms-SQL Server to Postgresql.<br>
 In case of production environment, consider readonly mode till pgloader starts moving data.
 As soon as pgLoader kicks in, feel free  to change back to read-write.

 ### Create Debezium Image